- Irritable Bowel Syndrome

 Diabetes and prediabetes

-Diabetes occurs when the sugar (glucose) in the blood becomes higher than it should be, this is because of a lack or absence or a hormone called insulin.
+Diabetes occurs when the sugar (glucose) in the blood becomes higher than it should be, this is because of a lack or absence or inefficiency of the insulin hormone.

 What is prediabetes?
 When glucose blood test is between 7.8 to 11.0 mmol/L.

-The most common reason why someone can become prediabetic and diabetic (type2) is because they have become overweight.
+The most common reason why someone can become prediabetic and diabetic (type2) is being overweight (especially have fat around the middle.
 Losing weight can stop the progression to diabetes and even reverse in some cases type 2 diabetes.
 A study has shown that 64% of participants who have lost 10Kg or more could stop their medication and were in remission after two years.

 Unlike most other diseases diabetes is initially painless, silent so some people might not realise they have the disease or might underestimate the consequences of not managing it properly once they know they are prediabetic or have diabetes.
 A good management of diabetes is indicated by HbA1c test, (a test that indicates the average blood sugar (glucose) over the past 2-3 months) of 48mmol/mol (6.5%) or less.